Faculty of Foreign Studies Department of Foreign Studies

 e.g.

-Japanese-Chinese translation, Japanese-Chinese interpretation, Advanced Korean A/B, Graduation research, Modern Asian studies
+Japanese-Chinese Translation A/B, Japanese-Chinese Interpretation A/B, Advanced Korean A/B, Graduation Research, Contemporary Asian Studies B/C/D

 Class Introduction